How to Use a Post-it Note To Do List System

 What if you had a PLANNER that incorporated all this beauty to help you manage all the things in a quick and easy way?

-Over the last three years, I’ve come to love my Post-it Note To Do List system so much, that I worked it into the design of my very favorite organizing tool, the Print & Go Planner.
-The planner includes a master copy of the original Post-it Note To Do List as well an weekly adaptation that includes a meal planner.
-Whoo hoo!
+Over the last few years, I’ve come to love my Post-it Note To Do List system so much, that I worked it into the design of my very favorite organizing tool, the Print & Go Planner.

 I promise you will love this planner.
 Click here to learn more.